Post-Panda Link Building for Affiliate Websites

 Does link building for affiliates work at all after the numerous Panda updates?
-You may ask yourself these days this question.
+You may ask yourself this question ever since Google decided to dump sites publishing “low quality content”.

 1. What are the types of links that affiliate marketers should be focusing on building to their affiliate sites this year?